Table of Contents

 Can weighted blankets cause nausea?

 It’s possible that using a weighted blanket could cause nausea in some people, especially if the weight of the blanket is too heavy for their body or if they experience motion sickness or vertigo.
-However, not everyone will experience nausea from using a weighted blanket.
+Use the Corala Weighted Blanket Calculator to find the ideal weight of a weighted blanket.

 While weighted blankets can be beneficial for some people, they can cause nausea in others.
 The extra weight of the blanket can add pressure to the body and make one feel uncomfortable, leading to nausea.